🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 Standard bathtub Basic walk in tub Hydrotherapy walk in tub

-Entry and exit High wall to step over, often while balancing on one foot.
-Low threshold entry through a door, seat waiting inside.
-Same low threshold, but with controls positioned for longer soaking sessions.
+Entry and exit High wall step while balancing on one foot.
+Low threshold through a door, seat waiting inside.
+Same low threshold, controls set for longer soaking sessions.

-Seating Sitting on the floor of the tub can be hard on joints.
-Chair-height seat typically easier to sit down on and stand up from.
-Chair-height seat plus contours that support longer periods of comfortable soaking.
+Seating Floor-level sitting — hard on joints.
+Chair-height seat, easier to sit and stand.
+Chair-height seat with contours for longer comfortable soaking.

-Water experience Still water, limited control of where warmth is felt.
-Deeper soak than many standard tubs, but still primarily still water.
-Targeted air or water jets that may help promote relaxation and a sense of warmth where you feel it most.
+Water experience Still water, limited comfort targeting.
+Deeper soak than most standard tubs.
+Targeted air or water jets that may promote relaxation where you feel it most.

-Best for Those with no mobility concerns and limited need for extra support.
-Seniors wanting easier entry and seating with a simpler bathing experience.
-Older adults who want both easier entry and a more spa-like, hydrotherapy-focused bathing routine.
+Best for Those with no mobility concerns.
+Seniors wanting easier entry and seating.
+Older adults who want easier access and a more spa-like, hydrotherapy-focused experience.

 What happens behind the scenes of a hydrotherapy tub